Unity-Technologies/com.unity.multiplayer.docs/tools/network-simulator.md

 ### Network types

 A network type is the general state of a user’s network connection.
-This section contains the descriptions of the available Network Simulator preset configurations.
+This section has the descriptions of the available Network Simulator preset configurations.
 These configuration presets fall into five categories:

 * [Home broadband connections](#home-broadband-connections)
 * [Poor quality mobile connections](#poor-quality-mobile-connections)